 Factory tours are always a ton of fun for the whole family.
 Watching all the parts (or ingredients) come together on conveyor belts and in machines to become the items we see in stores is fascinating.
 With robotic arms lifting things, forklifts carrying boxes, conveyor belts moving items around the factory floor, factory tours are full of fun sights and sounds.
 Sometimes even sweet smells!
 When it comes to sweet, factory tours don’t come any sweeter than the Jelly Belly factory tour.

 A visit to the Jelly Belly factory in Fairfield has long been a popular outing for Bay Area families.
 I mean, who wouldn’t want to see how the world’s favorite jelly beans are made?
-Visitors to the Jelly Belly factory are in for a treat with free tastings, a store filled with every jelly bean flavor you could possibly imagine (and some you couldn’t even imagine – Fart or Stinky Socks, anyone?), jelly bean art on display, a cafe with jelly bean shaped burgers and pizzas, interactive games, and, of course, the factory tour.
+Visitors to the Jelly Belly factory are in for a treat with a store filled with every jelly bean flavor you could possibly imagine (and some you couldn’t even imagine – Fart or Stinky Socks, anyone?), jelly bean art on display, a cafe with jelly bean-shaped burgers and pizzas, interactive games, and, of course, the factory tour.

 What to expect at the Jelly Belly factory

-Tours of the Jelly Belly factory are now self-guided, which means that visitors can move through at their own pace.
+Tours of the Jelly Belly factory are self-guided so visitors can move through at their own pace.
 If your kids take a liking to particular robotic arm lifting trays of jelly beans, you can now stop and watch it for a little bit longer.
-Kids not so fussed about watching boxes of jelly beans being packed?
+Are kids not so fussed about watching boxes of jelly beans being packed?
 You can move on to the next stop.